 Physical condition and performance of the drivers are analyzed in case of accidents, and the administrators are notified with the help of IoT.
 It can also monitor the drowsiness of the driver, and blood content is analyzed to detect the presence of alcohol.
 The distraction of drivers is tracked which is accomplished through installing a face monitoring camera—a prototype of embedded system and sensor technology.

 Check out: Top IoT Companies

-With the aid of IoT, the vehicle can undergo real-time monitoring to diagnose the condition of the vehicle.
+With the aid of Internet of Things (IoT), the vehicle can undergo real-time monitoring to diagnose the condition of the vehicle.
 The data including exhaust gas temperature, ambient temperature, gas flow velocity, vehicle speed, engine revolution, electric current, and vehicle tilt angle can be measured and recorded to know the performance of the vehicle.
 When the physical condition of the vehicle is diagnosed, it helps in reducing accidents due to poor performance.